Kenny Casanova: New Breed Wrestling

 In April 1997, King Kong Bundy resurfaced in magazines when he joined Kenny Casanova's faction called "Camp Casanova" along with "Danger" Dave DeJohn and The Masked Maniac at times in USWF, NBW, and USA Power Pro Wrestling.
 In a match against "The Seven Foot Tall" Primo Carnera III, Bundy knee-dropped his opponent and then "Bundy-Splashed" him.

 The impact actually broke the ring, leaving the two grapplers in a pit in the center of the squared circle.
 This independent footage was picked up by Pro Wrestling Illustrated.
 Page text.
 After this incident, a big battle royal to crown the first ever NBW Heavyweight Champ was scheduled to happen.
 However, it could not be a traditional over-the-top battle royal, as Bundy had destroyed the ring.
 Kenny Casanova quickly had it changed to a reverse battle royal, where the first man who could enter the ring would become the winner, Kenny Casanova's quick thinking led to his man, Iron Mike Sharpe as the winner, and first champion.

-Kenny Casanova also ran his first stint in drag as "Kendra Casanova," wrestling as his own sister to obtain the NBW Ladies Championship beating Miss Patricia and Missy Hyatt on separate occasions for the title.
+Casanova also ran his first stint in drag as "Kendra Casanova," wrestling as his own sister to obtain the NBW Ladies Championship beating Miss Patricia and Missy Hyatt on separate occasions for the title.

 Eastern States Wrestling

 While Kenny mostly managed and did wrestle in battle royals and tag team matches where little competition was provided for by his behalf, Kenny's first singles competition was in ESW on August 15, 1999 against his former ally John Diamond.
 He wrestled under a mask as "The Jive Turkey" Jimmy Giblets.
 Page text.

-After more matches with the ESW, Kenny Casanova held the Battle Royal Championship as well as the ECW Woman's Title in Eastern States Wrestling.
-It was also in ESW that Kenny Casanova added a karaoke gimmick to his character, singing at ringside during intermission, and sometimes as his own entrance to the ring.
+After more matches with the ESW, Casanova held the Battle Royal Championship as well as the ECW Woman's Title in Eastern States Wrestling.
+It was also in ESW that he added a karaoke gimmick to his character, singing at ringside during intermission, and sometimes as his own entrance to the ring.

 World of Hurt Wrestling

-Kenny Casanova was primarily a manager in WOHW, a federation out of Upstate NY from 1999 - 2003 with good coverage in Pro Wrestling Illustrated magazines.
+Casanova was primarily a manager in WOHW, a federation out of Upstate NY from 1999 - 2003.

 He was aligned with Dave "Danger" DeJohn and feuded with him off and on for the entire run of the federation.
 Here he held the woman's title on several occasions, as Kendra Casanova, beating Miss Deville, Barbie, and Kayla Sparks.
 His first tag team to find WOHW gold was Damage Inc, Danger & Mike Hardy, and H. C. Loc.
 He also managed Camp Casanova under "Old School Revolution"; a breakdance type gimmick, with members including Brodie Lee, Shana, Miss Deville, and Buttery Bert Williams.

 Kenny also headed up a group called The Pie Mafia; a mysterious group of wrestlers grabbed last second from the locker room to do unscripted run-ins to hit unsuspecting wrestlers in the faces with pies, during their matches.